lincbrain/linc-docs/docs/upload.md

 ```

 ## Upload your data
-If you are uploading to a new or existing dataset on lincbrain.org, please ensure that you have the `dandiset.yaml` and `dataset_description.json` files in your local directory (i.e. the `/path/to/my/staging/area/101010` in the example above).
+If you are uploading to a new or existing dataset on lincbrain.org, please ensure that you have the `dandiset.yaml` and `dataset_description.json` files in your local directory (i.e. the `/path/to/my/staging/area/101010` directory in the example above).

 Upload the data from your local machine to lincbrain.org: